 Authorizes priority to be given to funding reentry or rehabilitation programs that have been demonstrated to reduce prison violence and recidivism, including faith-based initiatives.
 Executive deletes.
 House retains.
+Senate retains.
+Conference retains.

 Sec.
 1100.
 One-Time Appropriation for New Custody Staff Training - DELETED